How to Disable WordPress Auto Formatting in Shortcodes (4 Proven Solutions)

 add_shortcode('gallery', 'gallery_shortcode');

-This example demonstrates proper security practices by using esc_attr() to sanitize attributes before output.
+This example demonstrates proper WordPress security practices by using esc_attr() and intval() to sanitize attributes before output.

 Conclusion

-The automatic formatting of WordPress has its gains and disadvantages.
-It streamlines the creation of your content, but can cause havoc with your custom shortcodes.
-By knowing how wpautop() works, as well as using functions such as shortcode_unautop() or the various other provided hooks, you can create whatever your shortcode outputs and keep all the benefits of auto-formatting the content a user has provided.
+WordPress's automatic formatting has its gains and disadvantages.
+It streamlines content creation, but can cause havoc with your custom shortcodes.
+By understanding how wpautop() works and using functions like shortcode_unautop() or the various hooks provided, you can control your shortcode output while keeping all the benefits of auto-formatting for regular content.